Cwarcup/personal-blog/data/blog/how-to/useRef-hook.md

 title: 'React Hooks: useRef & forwardRef'
 date: '2022-11-27'
 tags: ['Hooks']
-images: '/static/images/individualBlogPostImages/useRefHook.jpg'
+images: '/static/images/individualBlogPostImages/useRef.jpg'
-draft: true
+draft: false
-summary: 'A quick guide to useRef and forwardRef hooks in React'
+summary: 'I never truly understood when I should use Reacts useRef hook.
+It felt similar to useState, but I never really understood the difference.
+I also never understood when I should use forwardRef.
+I will explain both of these hooks and when you should use them.'
 ---

 # Beyond the Basic React Hooks